SE-0519: `Ref` and `MutableRef` types for safe, first-class references

 Ref(target)

-### Representation of `MutableRef`
+Representation of MutableRef

-level, so `MutableRef` can use a pointer representation in all cases without limiting
+inout parameters are always passed by address at the machine calling convention level, so MutableRef can use a pointer representation in all cases without limiting its ability to be passed across function call boundaries.

 Source compatibility